 What looks good on a simple resume?

 In two words: relevant information.
 That’s right: The best thing you can put on your resume is work experience, skills, training/education, and achievements that apply to the position and the industry you are applying for.

-To make this information stand out, use impactful words (“Led,” “Created,” or “Increased”); prove your successes with numbers (Awarded Teach of the Month 4 months in a row); and describe your experience in terms of achievements rather than duties. (“Resolved 50 customer complaints per week” rather than “Responsible for handling customer complaints”).
+To make this information stand out when you write your resume, use impactful words (“Led,” “Created,” or “Increased”); prove your successes with numbers (Awarded Teacher of the Month 4 months in a row), and describe your experience in terms of achievements rather than duties. (“Resolved 50 customer complaints per week” rather than “Responsible for handling customer complaints”).